tri delta is governed by an executive board

 mapping NHC’s strategic direction

-The Board of Directors of National House Corporation (NHC) is responsible for mapping NHC’s strategic direction and implementing action throughout the year.
+Tri Delta’s National House Corporation (NHC) board of directors are industry leader in the collegiate housing realm, and are responsible for mapping NHC’s strategic direction and implementing action throughout the year.

 dedicated to serving ever-changing needs